MarilynMp/2D-3D-Pose-estimation/README.md

 # 2D-3D-Pose-estimation
-This Repository consists is our Final Year Project.
+This Repository consists of our Final Year Project.